razanm1/Amazon-Products/README.md

 ### Results/Findings

-- Number of brands: 32
-- Total number of products: 938 products
-- Number of products with a perfect rating (5 stars): 28 products
-- Number of products with a 4.5-star rating: 162 products
-- Number of favorite products: 6 products
-- Total revenue: 7 million
-- Number of brands Last Month: 30 brands
-- Total number of products Last Month: 837 products
-- Number of products with a perfect rating (5 stars): 10 products
-- Number of products with a 4.5-star rating: 151 products
-- Number of favorite products: 6 products
+- Brand Variety: There are 32 brands represented in the dataset, indicating a diverse range of sellers and product offerings.
+However, the number of brands decreased slightly from 32 to 30 in the last month.

+- Product Portfolio: The total number of products increased from 837 to 938 in the last month, showing a positive trend in product variety and availability.

+- Product Ratings: The number of products with a perfect 5-star rating is relatively low, with only 28 products achieving this rating.
+However, there is a substantial number of products with a 4.5-star rating (162 products), which suggests that a significant portion of products perform well in terms of customer satisfaction.

+- Customer Preferences: The number of favorite products has remained consistent at 6, indicating that certain products have become particularly popular or are highly recommended by customers.

+- Revenue Insights: The total revenue of 7 million indicates that the analyzed products are performing well in terms of sales, suggesting strong demand and profitability.